Our top tips

 2. What is the goal?

-Where would I like to be with this challenge by...
-Friday?
-Next week?
-After Easter?
+Where would I like to be with this challenge by... this Friday?
+Next week, month, or beyond?

 3. What are my options in working towards this goal?

 Write them down, it makes them concrete.
 And write down all the ones you can think of, including the ones you know you won’t/can’t pursue or that seem impossible.

 4. Which ones can I do?

 You might need to ask for some help to make some of them happen.
 Is there a ‘wish’ option - the one you would like best (in the current circumstances) but think isn’t possible?
 Might it be possible?
 Partly possible?

 5. What exactly will I do to work towards this challenge this week?